Esri/calcite-app-components/PROJECT_GUIDELINES.md

 ### Commits

-We ask that commits have informative headers and if necessary, a detailed body.
+We ask that commits have informative headers and if necessary, a detailed body- squash-merge commit messages go straight into the changelog.
 Please follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/)!
 If the contribution will cause a breaking change, be sure to add sufficient information about it.

 ### Pull Requests